 As the name would suggest, the villa offers direct access to the pristine sands of Muri Beach.
 But it doesn’t stop there.
 Think two king-sized beds, a fully-equipped kitchen and bar, and a private courtyard.
 If you’re hoping to unveil your inner master chef, barbecues can also be hired.

 If you don’t fancy the idea of cooking while on holiday, fret not, Pacific Resort has a multitude of eating options.
-If you want to get intimate with your +1, why not make use of the private dining option, which includes a one-to-one dinner served on a private balcony in the resort’s romantic hut?
+If you want to get intimate with your plus one, why not make use of the private dining option, which includes a one-to-one dinner served on a private balcony in the resort’s romantic hut?